marcelpatrick/drone_pursuit/drone_pursuit_tutorial.md

         # 3) CAPTURE: the one-off bonus
         captured = self._dist < self.cfg.capture_radius

+        # ── BLOCK C: the three PENALTIES — what the defender is charged for ──
-        # 4) SMOOTHNESS: how much the command changed since last step
+        # 4) SMOOTHNESS: how much the 4 commands changed since the last step.
+        #    Large swings cost nothing in sim but make the real Tello shake.
         action_rate = torch.sum(torch.square(self._actions - self._prev_actions), dim=1)

         # 5) STABILITY: penalise spinning/wobbling (same formula as the hover task)